Skip to main content

 The Growth Ceiling

-When I was running the workroom, we hit a point where we physically could not take on more work, not because we didn't have production capacity, but because I couldn't quote fast enough.
-Every new designer relationship meant more quotes, more revisions, more time at the laptop instead of the cutting table.
+Workroom owners hit a point where they physically cannot take on more work — not because they don't have production capacity, but because they can't quote fast enough.
+Every new designer relationship means more quotes, more revisions, more time at the laptop instead of the cutting table.

-I was the bottleneck.
-The spreadsheet made me the bottleneck.
+The owner becomes the bottleneck.
+The spreadsheet makes the owner the bottleneck.

 If your quoting process doesn't scale, your business doesn't scale.